Baked Beans Casserole

 How to Make Baked Beans Casserole

-1. Preheat the oven to 350°F and spray a 9×13-inch baking dish with nonstick cooking spray.
+Start by preheating the oven to 350°F and lightly coating a 9 x 13-inch baking dish with nonstick cooking spray.

-2. Cook the bacon in a skillet until crispy.
-Crumble and set aside.
-Remove all but about 2 tablespoons of bacon fat from the skillet.
+Carefully remove all but about 2 tablespoons of bacon grease from the skillet.

-3. Sauté the onion and bell pepper in the remaining bacon grease for about 5 minutes, or until the onions are softened.
+Add the onion and bell pepper to the skillet and sauté for about 5 minutes, or until the onions are softened and the peppers are tender.

-5. Transfer the mixture to the prepared 9×13-inch baking dish and spread evenly.
+Transfer the mixture to the prepared baking dish and spread it into an even layer.

-6. Bake uncovered for 40–45 minutes, or until bubbly and slightly thickened.
+Bake uncovered for 40 to 45 minutes, or until the casserole is hot, bubbly, and slightly thickened around the edges.

 Chef Jenn’s Tips